caido-community/notebook/README.md

 ### To clear all notes:
   ***This will reset the notes in storage.
 This action cannot be undone.***
   1. Click the `>_ Commands` button located at the topbar in the upper-right corner.
 Search/Select `Clear Notes in Notebook`.

+## Contribution

+If you'd like to request a feature, suggest an improvement or report a bug - please [create a Github Issue](https://github.com/caido-community/notebook/issues).